ardera/flutter-pi/README.md

 `[flutter engine arguments...]` will be passed as commandline arguments to the flutter engine.
 You can find a list of commandline options for the flutter engine [Here](https://github.com/flutter/engine/blob/master/shell/common/switches.h).

+## Dependencies
+### flutter engine
+flutter-pi needs `libflutter_engine.so` and `flutter_embedder.h` to compile.
+It also needs the flutter engine's `icudtl.dat` at runtime.
+You have to options here:

+- you build the engine yourself. takes a lot of time, and it most probably won't work on the first try.
+But once you have it set up, you have unlimited freedom on which engine version you want to use.
+You can find some rough guidelines [here](https://medium.com/flutter/flutter-on-raspberry-pi-mostly-from-scratch-2824c5e7dcb1).
+[Andrew jones](https://github.com/andyjjones28) is working on some more detailed instructions.
+- you can use the pre-built engine binaries I am providing [in the _engine-binaries_ branch of this project.](https://github.com/ardera/flutter-pi/tree/engine-binaries).
+I will only provide binaries for some engine versions though (most likely the stable ones).

+### graphics libs
+Additionally, flutter-pi depends on mesa's OpenGL, OpenGL ES, EGL implementation and libdrm & libgbm.
+You can easily install those with `sudo apt install libgl1-mesa-dev libgles2-mesa-dev libegl-mesa0 libdrm-dev libgbm-dev`.

 ## Compiling flutter-pi (on the Raspberry Pi)
-You first need a `libflutter_engine.so` and `flutter_embedder.h`.
-[Here](https://medium.com/flutter/flutter-on-raspberry-pi-mostly-from-scratch-2824c5e7dcb1)
-are some rough guidelines on how to build it.
-(Note: the icudtl.dat that is generated during the engine compilation needs to be on the RPi too, but it's not needed for compilation of flutter-pi)

-You also need some dependencies; run `sudo apt install libgl1-mesa-dev libgles2-mesa-dev libegl-mesa0 libdrm-dev libgbm-dev`.

-Compiling the embedder:
+fetch all the dependencies, clone this repo and run:
 ```bash
 mkdir out
 cc -D_GNU_SOURCE \